 With a very determined and frustrated baby, I would help her a bit more to lower the frustration – offer her things to grab so she can stretch and reach and get those little hands working to grab.
-Push things a bit closer to her, keep moving and offering different shapes and toys so she can get the muscle co-ordination to do what she wants.
-At this age she is learning so much about how to control her little body and it is not easy!
+Push things a bit closer to her, keep moving, and offer different shapes and toys so she can get the muscle coordination to do what she wants.
+At this age, she is learning so much about how to control her little body, and it is not easy!

-Now as for the stranger anxiety; it is perfectly normal.
-She has not realized yet she is a separate little body from you.
+Now, as for the stranger anxiety, it is perfectly normal, even if most babies start showing signs of stranger anxiety a bit later.
+This actually means that she has banded well with you and her closets family, so it is a good developmental sign.
 She is likely to get worse before it gets better!
-It may be that when you leave the room she will panic and be terrified you won’t come back.
-Babies have no concept of time, everything is NOW.
+Stranger anxiety often goes hand in hand with separation anxiety, and if not yet, it is likely that you will notice signs of that too in the near future.
+It may be that when you leave the room, she will panic and be terrified you won’t come back.
+Babies have no concept of time; everything is NOW.
 So when the most special person is not there, all hell breaks loose!

 Sad for your Dad that she has not taken to him yet.
 It will come in time, but you can’t force a baby to like someone.
-It maybe he is bigger than she is used to, or smells different, his voice may be gruffer etc. Whereas your Mom, probably sounds and feels more like you.
-My daughter rarely went to ANYONE, not even her father for nearly the first 12 months.
-So yes it is exhausting, but the more you try to force it the more distressed she will be.
+Maybe he is bigger than she is used to or smells different, his voice may be gruffer, etc. Whereas your Mom probably sounds and feels more like you.
+My daughter rarely went to ANYONE, not even her father, for nearly the first 12 months.
+So yes, it is exhausting, but the more you try to force it the more distressed she will be.

 Have fun with your wee girl, she will grow up before you know it, so make the most of this time when she is young.